From pitted tooth enamel to canker sores, oral health may be a sneaky sign of celiac disease. Yet too few dentists are filled in on the risks.

 Adding to the medical evidence, a 2018 study from Brazil has found a significant relationship between the condition and dry mouth.
 Having a dry mouth contributes to tooth decay because there is no saliva to wash away food debris and plaque.
 As it happens, one cause of dry mouth is Sjogren’s syndrome, an autoimmune disease that has been linked to celiac disease.

-Malahias emphasizes that while the studies don’t provide black and white answers, they all underscore the importance of not forgetting about celiac disease when confronted with certain oral symptoms; of keeping one’s mind open to the possibility.
+Malahias emphasizes that while the studies don’t provide black and white answers, they all underscore the importance of not forgetting about celiac disease when confronted with certain dental health symptoms; of keeping one’s mind open to the possibility.
 “The message we wanted to get out then – and we need to still get out now – was that if dentists could be part of the loop, it could save celiac patients years of suffering,” he says.

 Sometimes, it isn’t easy.
 He recalls referring one patient, a 10-year-old girl with some telltale discoloration on her teeth, to her pediatrician with the suggestion she be tested for celiac disease.
 He got an irate phone call in response.
 “They wanted to see the articles I was referring to, as if I didn’t know what I was talking about as a dentist.”
 Malahias persisted, sending the articles in question.
 When the study came out, he received a note of congratulations from the once-doubtful pediatrician’s office.